jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_bona_allen_shoemakers.md

 <P>Georgia-born Gerald McQuaig had played in a handful of games for the 1934 Philadelphia Athletics<SUP>18</SUP>, but with eyesight poor enough to require glasses, he was slightly overmatched by big league pitching.
 John Q. Allen realized McQuaig's power potential and convinced the center fielder to play for the Bona Allen team.</P>

 <P>The former major leaguer proved instrumental in many of the Shoemakers' wins and made such an impact that the National Baseball Congress inducted Gerald McQuaig into its Hall of Fame in 1944.
-However, McQuaig contributed more than his many home runs – he became one of Buford's leading citizens.
+However, McQuaig contributed more than his many home runs ï¿½ he became one of Buford's leading citizens.
 After his career with the Shoemakers, McQuaig coached baseball at Buford City High School and served as principal at nearby Sugar Hill Elementary School.<SUP>19</P>
 </SUP>
 <P>McQuaig and his wife still reside in Buford.</P>